ojobabs/Data-Science-Cookbook/Git/test.md

 **Figure 1**: A diagram of a linear sequence of commits alongside a log of the commit history as shown in the terminal.
 This project has a single history of commits (i.e., _branch_), each represented by a six-character _commit hash_.
 The `HEAD`—most recent commit—is on the `master` branch.

 In addition to supporting single development lines, `git` supports a _nonlinear model_ in which you “branch off” from a particular line of development to create new concurrent change histories.
 You can think of these as “alternate timelines,” which are used for developing different features or fixing bugs.
 For example, suppose you want to develop a new visualization for your project, but you’re unsure if it will look good and be incorporated.
 You don’t want to pollute the primary line of development (the “main work”) with experimental code, so instead you _branch off_ from the line of development to work on this code at the same time as the rest of the core work.
-You are able to commit iterative changes to both the experimental visualization branch and the main development line, as shown in [Figure 20.2.
+You are able to commit iterative changes to both the experimental visualization branch and the main development line, as shown in Figure 2.
 If you eventually decide that the code from the experimental branch is worth keeping, you can easily _merge_ it back into the main development line as if it were created there from the start!

 [fig02]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjEwOTY1NDksLTE0ODQyNTMzOTIsMj
+eyJoaXN0b3J5IjpbMTA4MjczNjU4NCwtMTQ4NDI1MzM5MiwyMD
-A4MjUwNzc1OF19
+gyNTA3NzU4XX0=
 -->